RafikGerges/CEHv10-Notes/08 - Mobile Communications and IoT.md

   - **Pairing mode** - how the device deals with pairing requests
     - **Pairable** - accepts all requests
     - **Nonpairable** - rejects all connection requests
+ - **Android Vulnerability Scanning** - X-Ray
+ - **Sandbox** - helps protect mobile system users by limiting the resources that mobile app can access in the mobile platform.

 ### <u>Mobile Attacks</u>